-- Imparting world-class higher education in an environment of fundamental and applied research in science and engineering - Conducting high-impact research, generating new knowledge, and disseminating this knowledge through publications in top journals and conferences - Applying faculty expertise towards the success of national science and technology initiatives - Applying deep knowledge in various areas to create knowhow and developing such knowhow for utilization by industry and society
+- Imparting world-class higher education in an environment of fundamental and applied research in science and engineering - Conducting high-impact research, generating new knowledge, and disseminating this knowledge through publications in top journals and conferences - Applying faculty expertise towards the success of national science and technology initiatives

+Applying deep knowledge in various areas to create knowhow and developing such knowhow for utilization by industry and society

-In order to support the cutting edge research in various departments at IISc, the existing facilities are constantly maintained and new facilities are periodically added.
+In order to support the cutting edge research in various departments at IISc, constantly the existing facilities are maintained by the IOE grants and new facilities are periodically added.

+The number of laboratories in the 2021-22 is 1021.
-File Description Documents

-Upload relevant supporting document No File Uploaded
+File Description Documents Upload relevant supporting document No File Uploaded

 3.1.2 - The institution provides seed money to its teachers for research (amount INR in Lakhs)

-20-100

 File Description Documents

 Upload the data template View File

 Upload relevant supporting document No File Uploaded

-3.1.3 - Number of teachers receiving national/ international fellowship/financial support by various agencies for advanced studies/ research during the year
+3.1.3 - Number of teachers receiving national/ international fellowship/financial support by various agencies for advanced studies/research during the year

-85

 File Description Documents

 Upload the data template View File

 Upload relevant supporting document No File Uploaded